U.S. Patent Pending · App. № 19/658,620

 Nexus Settlement establishes hardware-bound identity, atomic finality, and deterministic authority for non-human actors — the financial primitives the agentic era requires, and that legacy rails were never designed to provide.

-Quantifying the $2.1 trillion agentic surge.
+Quantifying the $3–5 trillion agentic surge.

 Autonomous systems are no longer tools.
 They are actors — executing trades, procuring resources, and transferring value at machine speed.
 The infrastructure built for human-to-human commerce cannot govern them.

 The world is entering the era of the Machine Economy, yet attempting to power it with the friction-heavy banking rails of the 20th century.
-T+2 settlement, manual KYC, and software-only identity are unacceptable for AI agents executing thousands of microscopic trades per second.
+Multi-day settlement, manual KYC, and software-only identity are unacceptable for AI agents executing thousands of microscopic trades per second.

 Nexus Settlement is purpose-built for this transition.
 It anchors agent authority directly to silicon — not to fallible software credentials — and replaces multi-day clearing with sub-second atomic finality.